hamidreza-aftabi/OsteoOpt/README.md

 ## TODO

-- [ ] Fix screw-placement descriptions for the different defect types after the latest update.
+- [ ] Fix screw-placement descriptions and code input for the different defect types after the latest update.

 **Demo: one optimization iteration for the Body (B) defect case.**